-17. WASTES NOT ACCEPTED
+15. WASTES NOT ACCEPTED

 Certain hazardous wastes shall not be accepted for collection and disposal.
 These include, but are not limited to, compressed gas cylinders larger than 5 gallons, radioactive materials, and explosives.
-Other wastes not accepted by the CoHHW Program are wastes generated as part of operating a business, including a home operated business, except that waste from CESQGs as provided for in Section 13 of this Agreement shall be accepted.
+Other wastes not accepted by the CoHHW Program are wastes generated as part of operating a business, including a home operated business, except that waste from CESQGs as provided for in Section 12 of this Agreement shall be accepted.

-18. ADDITIONAL SERVICES UNDER THIS AGREEMENT
+16. ADDITIONAL SERVICES UNDER THIS AGREEMENT

 CITY may elect to augment funding provided for in this Agreement with CITY funds.
-Additional services shall be made available upon written agreement between the CITY's authorized representative and the Director of Consumer and Environmental Protection Agency.
-Additional services may include, but are not limited to, additional appointments (charged at the variable cost per car rate), door-to-door HHW collection, used oil filter collection, universal waste collection, electronic waste collection, and abandoned waste collection.
+Additional services shall be made available upon written agreement between the CITY's authorized representative and the County Executive.
+Additional services may include, but are not limited to, additional appointments (charged at the Variable Cost Per Car rate), door-to-door HHW collection, used oil filter collection, universal waste collection, electronic waste collection, and abandoned waste collection.